iowacop/iowacop.github.io/about.md

 layout: default
 ---

-The I.O.W.A Collective are a group of interdisciplinary artists from the Elam School of Fine Arts, Auckland, New Zealand.
+The IOWA Collective are a group of interdisciplinary artists from the Elam School of Fine Arts, Auckland, New Zealand.

 We focus our practice on site-specific art, demonstrated through various mediums and disciplines.